45375dfhg/soc30/README.md

 Node.js is tested on version 8.12.0.
 **MongoDB**
 A backup of the entire database with test data is available.
 It is located in the folder dump.
 The backup can be loaded with **mongorestore dump/** in the terminal.
 The terminal must be in the directory of the dump folder.
+It should be an empty database or one with not important data.
 To run the database with authentication, type "mongod --auth".
 The server runs without --auth, too.
 The test data is located in the "sandbox" collection.
 **Node.js**
 In the main directory of the node.js-sever is a **config.js** with information about the IP of the database, account information for the database and the port the node.js-server is running on.
 The server can be started with **node app.js** with the terminal inside the directory of app.js.
 The first time, and only once, you have to run **npm install** to install all used modules.
   ___